 Why is it so powerful?

-Every time you are exposed to the substance or behavior, your brain releases dopamine (a chemical messenger), which causes the positive feelings.
-This positive rush of feelings reinforces to your brain that you need to repeat the behavior in order to experience it again.
-This reward mechanism is good when we are trying to reinforce healthy behaviors, but can be extremely detrimental when it comes to unhealthy behaviors.
-Your brain is very powerful, so overtime it is able to adapt.
-It cues your body’s reward center to not be as responsive to the stimuli, which in turn, decreases the amount of positive feelings.
+Every time you’re exposed to a substance or behavior, your brain releases dopamine (a chemical messenger), which causes positive feelings.
+This positive rush of feelings reinforces to your brain that you need to repeat the behavior to experience it again.
+This reward mechanism is good when trying to support healthy behaviors but can be extremely detrimental when it comes to unhealthy behaviors.
+Your brain is very powerful, so it can adapt over time.
+It cues your body’s reward center not to be as responsive to the stimuli, decreasing the number of positive feelings.
 Often this is referred to as developing a tolerance to the substance or behavior.
-In order to get the same feeling as you did with the initial time, you would need to take in higher quantities of the substance or engage in the behavior more frequently to get the same affect.
-Ultimately, your brain further adapts and you aren’t unable to enjoy other things that you once did because it doesn’t provide your body with the same level of the positive feeling that the substance or behavior does.
+To get the same sensation as you did with the initial time, you would need to take in higher quantities of the substance or engage in the behavior more frequently to get the same effect.
+Ultimately, your brain further adapts, and you aren’t unable to enjoy other things that you once did because it doesn’t provide your body with the same level of positive feeling that the substance or behavior does.

-It is key to understand no single thing can predict whether or not someone will become addicted to something.
-It is thought to be the result of genetic or other biological factors mixed with social, psychological and environmental factors that lead to addiction.
-There are several symptoms of addiction and a diagnosis is based on having at least two of them.
-Symptoms include substance/activity is being used in larger amounts or for longer periods of time, having cravings to use the substance/do activity, the quest to find the substance/participate in the activity consumes a significant amount of time, use of the substance/participation in the activity disrupts obligations at work, school or home, you continue to use the substance/do activity despite it causing problems, you stop participating in other activities, substance use/activity occur in situations where you are in physical danger, you build up a tolerance level and need to increase amount of substance/frequency of activity or you experience withdrawal if you don’t use the substance/do the activity.
+It’s vital to understand no single thing can predict whether or not someone will become addicted to something.
+It’s thought to result from genetic or other biological factors mixed with social, psychological, and environmental factors that lead to addiction.
+There are several symptoms of addiction, and a diagnosis is based on having at least two of them.
+Symptoms include substance/activity being used in larger amounts or for longer periods, cravings to use the substance/do the activity, and the quest to find the substance/participate in the activity consumes a significant amount of time.
+Also, the use of the substance/participation in the activity disrupts obligations at work, school, or home, you continue to use the substance/do activity despite it causing problems, and you stop participating in other activities.
+Further, the substance use/activity occurs in situations where you are in physical danger, you build up a tolerance level and need to increase the amount of the substance/frequency of the activity, or you experience withdrawal if you don’t use the substance/do the activity.
 The number of symptoms you have indicates the severity of your addiction.
-Mild is when you have two to three, moderate is when you have four to five and severe is if you have six or more.
+Mild is when you have two to three, moderate is when you have four to five, and severe is if you have six or more.

-There are several different ways to get treatment, such as inpatient versus outpatient and doctor’s office versus long-term residential facility.
+There are several different ways to get treatment, such as inpatient versus outpatient and doctor’s office versus a long-term residential facility.
 Everyone is different, so what works for one person may not work for another.
 The main thing is that you are committed to making the change.
-Some tips to help you identify a valuable program include patients have thorough medical and psychiatric screenings, treatment is tailored to each person and addresses other conditions while being monitored and changed the course of treatment as necessary to better suit the current situation, families are encouraged to participate in the treatment process, the environment is respectful, treatments are based on evidenced-based data and follow best practices, staff members are licensed/certified in their respective areas, program is accredited by a nationally recognized monitoring agency, facility provides outcome data on performance and continuity of care is maintained vis access to resources.
+Some tips to help you identify a good program are patients have thorough medical and psychiatric screenings, treatment is tailored to each person and addresses other conditions, and the course of treatment is changed as necessary to suit the current situation better.
+Also, families are encouraged to participate in the treatment process, and the environment is respectful.
+Treatments are based on evidenced-based data and follow best practices, staff members are licensed/certified in their respective areas, the program is accredited by a nationally recognized monitoring agency, the facility provides outcome data on performance, and continuity of care is maintained vis access to resources.

-Preventing addiction can be challenging because most people don’t realize that they have a problem until after they already are addicted.
+Preventing addiction can be challenging because most people don’t realize that they have a problem until after they’re already addicted.
 The key is to be aware of what risk factors you possess.
 Don’t engage in behavior that could result in an addiction, especially if you are at increased risk.
-Be sure to assess your activities and if you are concerned that any of them are getting out of hand or you feel that you are unable to control your behavior, then seek help from a doctor.
+Be sure to assess your activities, and if you are concerned that any of them are getting out of hand or you feel that you are unable to control your behavior, seek help from a doctor.

-Addiction is a life altering condition that many people suffer with for their entire lives.
-It is treatable, but you have to be prepared for the process.
+Addiction is a life-altering condition that many people suffer with for their entire lives.
+It’s treatable, but you have to be prepared for the process.
 If you have any questions or concerns, please speak with your doctor.
 If you would like more information, please visit the Center on Addiction at https://www.centeronaddiction.org/ or the Substance Abuse and Mental Health Services Administrations’ (SAMHSA) Helpline page at https://www.samhsa.gov/find-help/national-helpline or call them at 1-800-662-HELP (4357).